urbanairship/python-library/docs/reports.rst

 Opt-In Report
 =============
-Get the number of opted-in Push users who access the app within the specified time period.
+Get the number of opted-in push users who access the app within the specified time period.
 For more information, see:
 http://docs.urbanairship.com/api/ua.html#opt-in-report